Tori APItori.fi ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-get_item_details returns fields not present in the search result array: brand, region, category name, and a full images array.
-Search results include id, title, price, currency, condition, image (single), and url.
-You can also get this richer data during a search by setting fetch_details to true, which fetches details for every item in the page.Does the API expose seller contact information or seller profiles?+
+get_item_details returns brand, region, full images array, and category name for a specific listing.
+Basic search results include id, title, price, currency, condition, image, and url.
+You can get the enriched fields during a search by setting fetch_details to true, which applies the same detail fetch to every item on the returned page.Does the API expose seller contact details such as phone numbers or email addresses?+

 search_listings and search_telephones accept an integer page parameter for pagination.
-The response includes a total field reflecting the count of items returned on that page, not the total across all pages.
-There is no built-in field exposing the total result count across the full result set, so iterating pages until items is empty is the practical approach.
+The response includes a total field representing the count of items returned on that page — not the total number of matching listings across all pages.
+Iterate the page value to retrieve subsequent result sets.